jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 The close public/private scores indicate strong generalization across RNAs of varying length and complexity.

-Overall, the model effectively leverages both nucleotide composition and structural context to accurately predict per-nucleotide reactivity.
-Its competition placement reflects solid performance on a challenging biophysical prediction task.
+Overall, the model effectively leverages both nucleotide composition and structural context to predict per-nucleotide reactivity, delivering solid performance on a challenging biophysical prediction task.
+Compared with the linear baseline, the Transformer achieved significantly lower validation error, confirming that attention mechanisms and structural features provide clear gains for RNA reactivity prediction.

 ---